🇯🇵 日本語 | 🇺🇸 English

 argv[]

-Each argument as a string (array of char*)
+Each argument as a string — an array of char*.

-Important: argv[0] is the program's own name.
-User-supplied arguments start from argv[1].
+Important: argv[0] holds the program's own name.
+The arguments supplied by the user start at argv[1].

 Basic Usage